OpenEvalProject/evals/manuscripts/elife-69740/v2/manuscript.md

 These results suggest that when ME interacts with both MORs and DORs at the same time, MOR desensitization is augmented.
 To test this assumption, we measured the ability of DAMGO (1 µM) to inhibit the firing rate after ME-induced desensitization (Figure 5C bottom trace).
 The results show a substantial reduction in the inhibition as compared to the control result of DAMGO alone (36.4% ± 6.0% inhibition after ME, n = 7 vs. 98.0% ± 1.2% of DAMGO alone, n = 7, one-way ANOVA, p < 0.0001, Figure 5F and Table 1).
 In addition, the ability of deltorphin (1 µM) to inhibit the firing rate after ME desensitization was also reduced (18.3% ± 3.4%, n = 5 inhibition after ME vs. 96.6 ± 2.7, n = 10 of deltorphin alone, one-way ANOVA, p < 0.0001, Figure 5F and Table 1).
 Thus, ME caused desensitization at both MORs and DORs, and desensitization of MORs could be accelerated by DOR desensitization.

-## Receptor internalization
+### Receptor internalization

 One possible explanation for the increase of MOR desensitization when MOR and DOR are simultaneously activated could be co-internalization of both induced by ME.
 To test for this, we used live cell imaging to examine agonist-induced internalization of endogenous MORs and DORs labeled with NAI-A594 in ChAT-GFP mice.
 Labeled ChI neurons were first imaged once before agonist application (time = 0 min, Figure 6A - top panel).
 A saturating concentration of each agonist was applied for 20 min followed by a 10-minute washout before a second image was taken.
 The control group was treated with only buffer for the same time and images captured at 0 min and 30 min.
 Fluorescence in the cytoplasm and at the plasma membrane before (F0) and after agonist (F) was measured and used to determine the amount of endocytosis.
 Figure 6A showed the images of cells before (top panel) and after treatment with different agonists and buffer control (bottom panel).
 The measurement of fluorescence in the cytoplasm and at the plasma membrane was determined by making an outline of the cells based on the GFP signal (Figure 6B).

 ![Figure 6.](https://cdn.elifesciences.org/articles/69740/elife-69740-fig6-v2.jpg)

 **Figure 6.:** (A) Images show receptor redistribution induced by different agonists.
 Upper panel shows images taken before agonist application.
 Each slice was incubated in NAI-A594 100 nM for 1 hr and washed with Kreb’s buffer with continuous bath-perfusion for 10–15 min before acquiring the image.
 Lower panels show images taken after agonist application by bath-perfusion for 20 min and following 10 min of buffer.
 The control experiment was treated with buffer alone for 30 min.
 (B) Diagram images show measurements of fluorescent intensities along the plasma membrane and inside the cytoplasm using ImageJ.
 Raw images of one optical slice of a neuron taken simultaneously are shown for GFP (a) and Alexa594 (b).
 The GFP signal is used to define an outline of plasma membrane (c).
 This outline is copied to the image of Alexa594 signals (d).
 The outline of cytoplasm is then dilated eight pixels (~0.6 μm) and the inner line is used to define the area of cytoplasm where internalization is taking place (cyan shade area in (e)).
 Mean fluorescent intensity along the outline of plasma membrane is measured as F-memb (pink line).
 Mean fluorescent intensity in the area of cytoplasm is measured as F-cyt (cyan shade area).
 The ratio values of F-memb/(F-memb+ F cyt) and F-cyt/(F-memb+ F cyt) are then calculated for F/F0.
 F is the ratio value after agonist application and F0 is the value before agonist application.
 (C) Summary of fluorescent intensity changes in cytoplasm (top) and plasma membrane (bottom) of neurons treated with agonists.
 Data shown as mean ± SEM compared to buffer control group, one-way ANOVA, Dunnett’s test p < 0.0001 (****) and p = 0.0002 (***) as compared to control group.
-ME = [Met5] enkephalin, Delt = deltorphin.Figure 6—source data 1.
+ME = [Met5] enkephalin, Delt = deltorphin.

 ME (10 µM) caused a visible redistribution of the labeled receptors from plasma membrane into the cytoplasm.
 Fluorescent puncta were found throughout the cell body of the neuron (Figure 6A–a).
 The F/F0 in the cytoplasm from the ME-treated neurons was significantly higher than F/F0 of cells perfused with buffer alone (1.49 ± 0.05 for ME, n = 9 and 1.13 ± 0.03 for control, n = 8, one-way ANOVA, Dunnett’s test, p < 0.0001, Figure 6C, top).
 Deltorphin (1 µM) was used to induce endocytosis of DORs (Figure 6A–b).
 The change of fluorescence in the cytoplasm from deltorphin-treated cells was also greater than in the buffer control group (F/F0 = 1.38 ± 0.04 for deltorphin, n = 7 vs 1.13 ± 0.03 for control, n = 8, one-way ANOVA, Dunnett’s test, p = 0.0002, Figure 6C, top: Figure 6—source data 1).
 Surprisingly, the MOR selective agonist DAMGO (10 μM) caused little or no redistribution of receptors (Figure 6A-c ), and the F/F0 of the cytoplasm was the same as that of the buffer control group (1.13 ± 0.03, n = 7 DAMGO vs. 1.13 ± 0.03 control, n = 8, one-way ANOVA, Dunnett’s test, p > 0.9999, Figure 6C, top).